-Rullion expects and requires that each of its suppliers ("suppliers") conduct business in a lawful and ethical manner including business practices that prevent or eliminate Slavery and human trafficking in its supply chain.
+Rullion expects and requires that each of its suppliers ("suppliers") conducts business in a lawful and ethical manner including business practices that prevent or eliminate slavery and human trafficking in its supply chain.

 Training & Accountability

-By accepting purchase orders from Rullion, each supplier will agree to be bound by our Policies.
-Among other assurances, this requires suppliers to certify that materials incorporated into the product comply with the laws regarding Slavery and human trafficking of the country or countries in which they are doing business.
+By accepting purchase orders from Rullion, each supplier agrees to be bound by our policies.
+Among other assurances, this requires suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.
 Other requirements include complying with environmental laws and regulations and applicable anti-bribery laws.